 Add the Epsom salt, baking soda, and essential oils to a large bowl or jar.
-Stir or shake thoroughly to combine.
-Transfer the mixture to an airtight container for storage.
+Stir until the salt mixture is well combined, then store it in an airtight container.

-After your foot soak, rinse and dry your feet.
-Then follow up with a good, natural moisturizer (like aloe vera gel, shea butter, or coconut oil).
-Perform this foot soak once a week, or as needed for softer, happier feet!
+When you’re finished soaking, rinse and dry your feet with a clean towel and apply a rich moisturizing lotion or cream.
+Perform this foot soak once a week, or as often as needed for softer, happier feet!

-- OGT reader Jamie has a suggestion for making your foot soak even more relaxing.
-She writes… “Add marbles into your foot bath and roll your feet over them for a massage.
-Works great!”
+- “Add marbles into your foot bath and roll your feet over them for a massage.
+Works great!” – Jamie

-- OGT reader Charon has a tip for packing more benefits into the foot soak mix.
-She writes… “Try putting some basil and rosemary essential oils in as well.
-The basil is warming, and the rosemary is anti-viral/anti-fungal!”
+- “Try putting some basil and rosemary essential oils in as well.
+The basil is warming, and the rosemary is anti-viral/anti-fungal!” – Charon